jaydenhash02/jbook/README.md

-# Personal Project: A browser-based, interactive coding environment
+# Personal Project: A browser-based, interactive coding environment for JavaScript

 Similar to Jupyter Notebook, however for JavaScript instead.